nature on paper

 Often, I get asked how long it takes me to do each piece.
 A long time!
 I have never kept track.
 "How many dots are in this image?" is another question they have.
 I have no idea!

-I came across another artist by the name of Miguel Endara.
+This is Miguel Endara.
 He cleverly made a video of himself creating a stipple piece of his "HERO".
-Miguel tries to answer the question of how long and how many.
-Check it out:

 http://vimeo.com/33091687?utm_source=loopinsight.com&utm_medium=referral&utm_campaign=Feed%3A+loopinsight%2FKqJb+(The+Loop)